-For this recipe, large spinach tortillas are filled with a delicious combination of leftover turkey, cranberry sauce, almonds, celery and mayonnaise.
+For this recipe, large spinach tortillas are filled with a combination of leftover turkey, cranberry sauce, almonds, celery and mayonnaise.
 Not only are these ready to eat in 10 minutes, but they look festive and taste great!
 What a fresh and simple meal to enjoy the day after Thanksgiving!

 Need a tasty way to use those hard-to-warm-up leftover mashed potatoes?
 This potato leek soup uses only five ingredients — leftover mashed potatoes, a medium leek, butter, chicken broth and fresh thyme.
 Plus, it serves six and comes together in about 10 minutes!
 Who can resist a super-easy, warm and creamy potato soup in November?

-Does your family love green bean casserole with the tasty onion topping?
+Does your family love green bean casserole?
 Here’s a recipe for turning some of that leftover casserole into green bean quiche!
 In five minutes, you’ll have the ingredients mixed together — and after baking for 45 minutes, this lovely, piping-hot quiche will bring comfort to your table.

 This recipe uses leftover sweet potato casserole and marshmallows!
 Combine flour, baking powder, baking soda and salt with cold butter, leftover casserole and milk.
 Roll out the pumpkin pie-colored dough on a lightly-floured surface and cut into two-inch rounds.
 And after they bake to a golden brown, you can enjoy their melt-in-your-mouth goodness with a little butter and honey!